jamestomasino/blog.tomasino.org/content/post/application.md

 of us; but in the end he invited me to continue my application for the Novitiate.
-Now I have approximately four weeks to complete another 5 interviews, arrange for 5 letters of reference, get a physical, dental exam, opthamologist exam, transcripts from everywhere, military service records, church records, a psychological evaluation, and a partridge in a pear tree.
+Now I have approximately four weeks to complete another 5 interviews, arrange for 5 letters of reference, get a physical, dental exam, ophthalmologist exam, transcripts from everywhere, military service records, church records, a psychological evaluation, and a partridge in a pear tree.
 How am I taking it?
 I'm glowing with excitement.